-The IUCN Seahorse, Pipefish and Stickleback Specialist Group (SPS SG) is dedicated to the conservation of seahorses, pipefishes, and sticklebacks — as well as related species such as trumpetfishes, cornetfishes, seamoths, shrimpfishes, and pipehorses.
+The IUCN Seahorse, Pipefish and Seadragon Specialist Group (SPS SG) is dedicated to the conservation of seahorses, pipefishes, and seadragons — as well as related species such as trumpetfishes, cornetfishes, seamoths, shrimpfishes, and pipehorses.

 As the IUCN global authority on these animals — which are found all over the world, many of them threatened — the SPS SG works with scientists, conservationists, governments and other groups to ensure that wild populations are healthy and well-managed.